tmantena1/Read-Me-Generator-/README.md

   7. [Questions](#questions)

   ## Installation
   Prior to using this application, Node.js must be installed.
 After Node.js installation ensure that the inquirer package is available to the application by running "npm inquirer" in the integrated terminal.

   ## Usage
   Enter "node index.js" into the integrated terminal to start the application.
 Answer the prompts and the application will create a markdown file called generatedREADME.
 Rename this file to whatever you choose.

+  ## Video Guide
+  <a href="https://watch.screencastify.com/v/DDMiFQoi8zqkiPxV89Ei">Video Tutorial</a>

   ## License
   This application is licensed under the None license.